yokoyamatoyou/aftercoding/README.md

 Windows users can also double‑click `start_app.bat` which runs the same command.

+### Programmatic usage

+For automated processing you can call `analysis.analyze_dataframe` directly.
+It accepts a `pandas.DataFrame` and the column name to analyze, returning the original data combined with structured results.
+The previous `analyze_survey` helper has been removed.

 ### Testing

 An optional check is available to ensure all Python modules compile correctly,